puppetlabs/bolt/pre-docs/writing_tasks.md

 > and Bolt.

 You can write tasks in any programming language the target nodes will run, such as Bash, PowerShell, or Python.
+A task can even be a compiled binary that will run on the target.
 Place your task in the ./tasks directory of a module and add a metadata file to describe parameters and configure task behavior.